 In October of 1999 I returned with a new battery and some fresh gas, it started right away and I was able to drive it onto my trailer.
 Saw some great fall colors and joined the other tourists on a bumpy ride across Lake Champlain from Vermont to New York.

 At home - with the dust washed off - it actually cleaned up pretty good!
 Bonus, the car came with it's original paperwork right back to the day it was sold new to Terry A. Pierce of Wenham New Hampshire on June 22, 1979 by Marshall Pontiac on Rte 1 in Saugus MA

-The drivers side floor had rusted out from the inside, most likely from moisture under the carpet, the passenger side also had some small rust holes.
+The drivers side floor had rusted out from the inside, most likely from leaking T-tops and moisture under the carpet, the passenger side also had some small rust holes.
 A trip was in order to Kerr Auto Body in Orillia Ontario, Guy Kerr soon had the rusty parts removed and new floors installed, sealed and covered with epoxy primer.
+I took the car home to continue working on it.
 Next up was to wire brush the entire bottom of the car clean and coat the frame rails and suspension with Zero Rust

-The interior has been completely removed and is being refurbished including new TATA seat covers and carpets.
+The interior has been completely removed and is being refurbished including new TATA seat covers, carpets and headliner.